JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

 ### Christmas

- - [ ] Record tutorial explanation videos
+ - [x] Record tutorial explanation videos
- - [ ] Continue to develop and implement the rest of the test system
+ - [x] Continue to develop and implement the rest of the test system
-   - [ ] Build survey scene
+   - [x] Build survey scene
-   - [ ] Store current experiment status and load it between surveys
+   - [x] Store current experiment status and load it between surveys
-   - [ ] Store answers of survey
+   - [x] Store answers of survey
    - [x] Implement random rotation mechanic in the modular scene
+ - [ ] Have experiment loop through everything without TestController

 ### Semester 2